double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/2X_System_Architecture/21_System_Decomposition_Boundaries.md

 ---

 ### 21.4.6 Summary
-This section establishes the requirement that Nexus data exchange be **schema-defined, versioned, deterministic, and transport-neutral**.
+This section establishes the requirement that AgOpenNext data exchange be **schema-defined, versioned, deterministic, and transport-neutral**.
 Whether realized through shared libraries, inter-process APIs, or modular boundaries will be determined by later option analyses and ADRs.
 The principle is that every participant in the system—core logic, external tool, or future extension—must speak the same verifiable language of data.